Automakers unveil new models at Beijing show

-Global automakers kept their own sales growing faster than the market last year by taking share from Chinese rivals such as Chery Automobile Co. and Geely Holding Group, though industry analysts and companies say that trend is unlikely to last.
+Global automakers kept their own sales growing faster than the market in 2011 by taking share from Chinese rivals such as Chery Automobile Co. and Geely Holding Group, though industry analysts and companies say that trend is unlikely to last.

 Sales by Volkswagen AG and its Chinese partners rose 12 percent in the first quarter, while Chery's fell 22 percent, according to LMC Automotive.

 "I don't think that's a long-term trend," said Wale.
 Pointing to the experience of Japan and Korea, he said, "you should never underestimate the ability of a major industrial market to generate globally competitive car companies."

 China's independent automakers, aiming to move up to higher-priced market segments, showcased luxury sedans and SUVs with more powerful engines, navigation systems and other features to appeal to more prosperous buyers.